-Paid - in the case of paid reach, you can leverage social media platforms' advanced targeting options based on interests and behaviors to get your content in front of different audience groups simultaneously.
+Paid: In the case of paid reach, you can leverage social media platforms' advanced targeting options based on interests and behaviors to get your content in front of different audience groups simultaneously.

-Organic - if you rely on organic reach, focus on your largest persona group, and publish posts tailored to this segment more frequently.
+Organic: If you rely on organic reach, focus on your largest persona group, and publish posts tailored to this segment more frequently.
 Alternate them with content aimed at the smaller persona groups to appeal to a cross-section of your audience.
 You can also use Facebook's organic post targeting option to deliver content to specific audience segments based on their interests.

-Make sure to always A/B test your content and measure its performance as you go!
+Make sure to always A/B test your content and measure its performance as you go.

 Align your content with the customer journey

-Typically, customer journey consists of three stages: awareness, consideration, and conversion.
-Each of these stages is different in terms of how familiar users are with your brand and how ready they are to buy - which is why you need to create diverse personalized content.
+Typically, the customer journey consists of three stages: awareness, consideration, and conversion.
+Each of these stages is different in terms of how familiar users are with your brand and how ready they are to buy — which is why you need to create diverse personalized content.

 At this point, you can target your buyer persona lookalikes with personalized content.
 Remember that your posts should be engaging and help you establish a relationship with your followers.

-At the consideration stage, you want customers to consider buying something from your business.
+The next stage is where you want customers to consider buying something from your business.
 You should convince them you're the right choice by offering helpful content that addresses users' pain points.

 The consideration stage is where users have likely already interacted with your social media posts.
 It's a great moment to do audience analysis and use data to create personalized content.
 You can also see how the new audience you're pulling in compares to your previously defined buyer personas and publish tailored content explaining how your brand can solve their problems.

-At the conversion stage, you want to convert users who are most ready to buy.
+Finally, you want to convert users who are most ready to buy.
 Some of them might need an extra push, though, and this is where highly personalized content comes into play.

-Because purchases usually take place on a website, you can leverage a whole range of individualized messages - from pop-up coupons with your followers' names to personalized thank-you pages.
+Because purchases usually take place on a website, you can leverage a whole range of individualized messages — from pop-up coupons with your followers' names to personalized “Thank You” pages.

 Focus on one-to-one interactions